Dominik-Schwoerer/FinTech_Project/README.md

 # FinTech Project: Hypothetical Case Study (PostgreSQL)
-This FinTech project models the reporting structure for a hypothetical lending company granting 12-months loans with flexible repayment terms.
-Inspired by real-life job experience and reporting obligations to external stakeholders, the project covers th following reports:
+This FinTech project models the reporting structure for a hypothetical lending company that provides 12-month loans with flexible repayment terms.
+Inspired by real-life work experiences and reporting obligations to external stakeholders, the project includes the following reports:
-1. Monthly Sales Performance: How many loans were signed and in which market?
+1. Monthly Sales Performance: How many loans have been signed and in which market?
-2. Customer Acquisition Metrics: How many loans were signed and over which channel?
+2. Customer Acquisition Metrics: How many loans have been signed and through which channel?
-3. Portolio Performance: How did the portfolio develop month over month?
-(Measured by portfolio size: loan payouts - loan repayments = outstanding notional)
+3. Portfolio Performance: How has the portfolio performed month on month (measured by portfolio size: loan disbursements - loan repayments = notional outstanding)?
-4. Debt Funding Reporting: Prepare a recurring reporting template based on funding agreements that (i) outlines the portfolio status as per reporting data as well as (ii) details on distressed loans.
+4. **Loan Book Report (Main Objective)**: Prepare a recurring reporting template based on the funding agreements that (i) outlines the portfolio status as per reporting data and (ii) details on non-performing loans.

-The SQL code is saved under FinTech_Master.
+The SQL code is available in the file FinTech_Master.

 # **Data Set**

-Since no comparable dataset was available online, the project is based on ramdomized data.
-The data sets are available as .csv.
+As no comparable dataset was available online, the project is based on randomised data.
+The datasets are available as .csv files.
-During the creation of the database, the following characteristics were considered:
+The following characteristics were taken into account when creating the database
-1. For the sake of simplicity in modeling, there are a total of 1.000 unique customers with one loan each.
+1. To simplify the modelling, there are a total of 1,000 unique customers with one loan each.
-2. Customers are based in EUR and GBP countries in order to add an exchange rate layer to the report.
-(Typical market expansions for German fintechs is England [and the United States].)
+2. Customers are located in EUR and GBP countries to add an exchange rate layer to the report.
+(Typical market expansions for German fintechs is England [and the United States]).
-3. Customers are acquired over a range of different channels, ranging from inbound to outbound.
+3. Customers are acquired through a number of different channels, ranging from inbound to outbound.
 4. All loans have a maturity of 12 months.
-5. The data is set up, so that a certain percentage of customers repays the loan within the contractual loan duration.
-Some customers repay the loan after the maturity date while others do not repay the loan at all.
-Depending on the reporting date/ observation date of the portfolio, customers have an open loan within maturity.
-The table "Loan States" in the appendix outlines the different loan states and definitions.
+5. The data is set so that a certain percentage of customers repay the loan within the contractual loan period.
+Some customers repay the loan after the maturity date, while others do not repay the loan at all.
+Depending on the reporting date/observation date of the portfolio, customers have an open loan within maturity.
+The table _"Loan States"_ in the appendix shows the different loan states and definitions.

 # **Overall Project Steps:**
 # 1. Overview Report
-- **Goal:** Understand data set and number of customers, number of loans and geographic characteristics.
-How many loans with what value were signed in the respective currency zones?
+- **Objective:** Understand the data set and the number of customers, number of loans and geographical characteristics.
+How many loans of what value have been signed in each currency zone?
 - Q1: How many customers are in the table "customers"?
-Are these customers all unique customers?
+Are they all unique customers?
-- Q2: How many loans are signed per customer?
+- Q2: How many loans have been signed per customer?
-- Q3: What countries are the customers from and what is the most important market?
+- Q3: Which countries are the customers from and which is the most important market?
-- Q4: What different currencies are among the customer data?
+- Q4: What are the different currencies in the customer data?
 - **Results:**
-- for Q1: There are a total of 1.000 unique customers in the data set.
-See results in Table 1: Customer Results
+- for Q1: There are a total of 1.000 unique customers in the dataset.
+See results in _Table 1: Customer Results_
 - for Q2: Each customer signed a single loan.
-See results in Table 2: Customer Rebookings
+See results in _Table 2: Customer Rebookings_
-- for Q3: The customers are from a total of 8 countries.
+- for Q3: Customers come from a total of 8 countries.
 Most customers are from  Germany (494) with a total signed value share of 48%.
-See results in Table 3: Geographic Results
+See results in _Table 3: Geographic Results_
 - for Q4: There are a total of two currencies: EUR (85% of loan value) and GBP (15% of loan value) present in the data set.
-See results in Table 4: Currency Results
+See results in _Table 4: Currency Results_
-- **Next steps:** Standardize the data sets to adjust for currency zones to show all values in EUR for all further analysis.
+- **Next steps:** Standardize the datasets to adjust for currency zones to show all values in EUR for all further analysis.

 Table 1: Customer Results